 With that being said, here’s how an IRP works.

 1) Accumulation/Saving phase: You purchase a permanent life insurance policy that has an investment option or a cash surrender value, typically a whole life or universal life.
 Over the course of your earning years you pay the premiums on the insurance, with an eye to maximizing the investments.
-During that time, funds inside the policy grow on a tax-deferred basis (similar to an RRSP or TFSA for this part).
+During that time, funds inside the policy grow on a tax-deferred basis (similiar to an RRSP or TFSA for this part).

 2) Withdrawal phase: Upon retirement you now have a life insurance policy with a substantial investment component.
 If you were to withdraw those funds to use for retirement you would be subject to taxation.
 So we want to access those funds without withdrawing them.
 This is done via an annual bank loan.
 The annual bank loan is your retirement income, and the policy is used as collateral to back the loan.
 Interest and annual payments are recapitalized back into the loan – you are not expected to make payments on the loan.